Pjmcnally/portfolio/README.md

 # portfolio

-Welcome to my portfolio project.
+Welcome to the github repository for my portfolio project.
 It is still in development.

 This will function both as a page about me and as a central hub of all my projects to date.